SayaliYewale/Skin-Lesion-Detection/README.md

 A comprehensive web application for early detection and classification of skin lesions using deep learning.
 Built with Django, it uses Convolutional Neural Networks (CNNs) to predict whether a lesion is present and identify its type.
-The app also allows users to find nearby dermatologists and download a PDF report of the prediction.
+The app download a PDF report of the prediction.

-Features
+Features:

 1.Skin Lesion Detection – Identifies if a lesion exists (binary classification).

 2.Lesion Type Classification – Classifies the lesion into one of 7 types (e.g., Melanoma, NV, BKL, etc.) using the HAM10000 dataset.